-Most of the typhoons and tropical low pressures that hit Danang were characterized by strong winds, heavy rainfall and storm surges.
+Most of the typhoons and tropical low pressures that hit Danang are characterized by strong winds, heavy rainfall and storm surges.
 If heavy rainfall and storm surges coincided with the rising of the tide, flooding usually occurs.
-This is often aggravated by the intensity of the typhoon, direction and moving speeds.
+This is often aggravated by the intensity of the typhoon, as well as its direction and speed.